About the UEC – Fresh Springs Association

 Thereafter, he began to work more directly in evangelism, holding a series of campaigns at Columbia and Yale, in churches in New York and Connecticut, and as a member of the ministry team at Manhattan Grace Tabernacle in New York.
-He has also spoken several times at the Lambs Theatre in Times Square, and in open-air Gospel street outreaches on 114th Street on the Upper West Side of Manhattan, in Colombian Independence Day celebrations in Flushing Meadow Park in Queens, on Wall Street, in Columbus Circle, as well as other places.
-He is the main speaker at the twice a year Arise New York evangelistic concerts at the Naumburg Bandshell in Central Park, and is now doing Arise New York concerts at the Jones Beach Bandshell which were held through the end of 2019.
+He also spoke several times at the Lambs Theatre in Times Square, in open-air Gospel street outreaches on 114th Street on the Upper West Side of Manhattan, in Colombian Independence Day celebrations in Flushing Meadow Park in Queens, on Wall Street, in Columbus Circle, as well as other places.
+He was the main speaker at the Arise New York evangelistic concerts at the Naumburg Bandshell in Central Park and at the Jones Beach Bandshell which were held through the end of 2019.
 He speaks regularly on college campuses in the northeastern United States, and especially in the greater New York City area.
-For several years, he helped organize and run Campus Renewal Ministries (CRM).
-He helps organize and run CRM’s New York metro area One Cry university prayer and worship gatherings, and leads their monthly campus leaders Fusion Group which meets at Calvary Baptist Church in Manhattan.
+For several years, he helped organize and run Campus Renewal Ministries (CRM)’s New York metro area One Cry university prayer and worship gatherings.

 Beginning in 2017, Mr. White has been preaching in churches in various parts of Cuba with many coming to Christ.
-Starting in 2020, he was invited to preach in Pakistan via Skype in outreaches sponsored by local churches there.
+Starting in 2020, he was invited to preach in southern Asia via Skype in outreaches sponsored by local churches there.
 He has since done ministry in person on the ground there as well, with thousands coming to faith in Christ.
 In 2021, he and his wife ministered in churches and a school in the Czech Republic.